Red Lion Inn, Shoreham-by-Sea: History

 Another bizarre event involving a dead robber occurred at the inn in the 1850s.
 A man burgled several houses in Shoreham, but when he broke into Buckingham House (an 18th-century mansion with a history dating back to the mid-17th century or earlier) he was shot dead.
 Nobody could identify him, so his body was placed in a glass-topped coffin and left at the inn in case any visitors recognised his face.
 Hundreds of people travelled to Shoreham to inspect the coffin, but the man was eventually identified by his dog, which appeared at the inn, saw the man's face and sat by the body, refusing to leave it.
 The robber was identified as John O'Hara and was buried at St Nicolas' Church.

 A tradition called "The Bushel"—a drinking custom held on New Year's Day—lasted for much of the 19th century at the Red Lion: it was last documented in 1883.
 A bushel of beer was covered with greenery and flowers so that when the beer was poured in, the head erupted in a cauliflower shape.
 The beer was then doled out to all comers, and the "chairman" in charge of the festivities was then allowed to drink from the bushel.

 The Red Lion Inn was listed at Grade II by English Heritage on 29 September 1972.
 This defines it as a "nationally important" building of "special interest".
-As of February 2001, it was one of 119 Grade II listed buildings, and 106 listed buildings of all grades, in the district of Adur.
+As of February 2001, it was one of 106 Grade II listed buildings, and 119 listed buildings of all grades, in the district of Adur.
+The building is served by Brighton & Hove bus routes 2, 59, 60 and 98.